 You can also pay extra for a coach if you choose to this is $5/week, again billed quarterly.

 What I like about the program

 - At the bottom of each daily lesson, there is a section called “The More You Know.”
-In here are articles about things like sweets are not off limits.
+There are articles about things like sweets that are not off-limits.
 Mayo provides you with great solutions to help those of us who struggle mightily with a sweet tooth (hand raised high).